Our Services

 Angel rings are life buoys, which are designed to keep someone afloat and away from the rocks until help arrives or a rescue can be organised.
 Angel rings are vital pieces of public safety equipment and should not be tampered with or removed unless being used in a rescue.

-With the help and support of local communities, local land managers, local shires and the Department of Biodiversity, Conservation and Attractions, more and more angel rings are being installed State-wide at high risk rock fishing locations.
+With the help and support of local communities, local land managers, local shires and the Department of Biodiversity, Conservation and Attractions, have helped ensure angel rings have been installed Statewide at many high risk rock fishing locations.
 There are now 76 angel rings installed across WA.

-If you know of a rock fishing location that could do with an angel ring, email info@recfishwest.org.au to let Recfishwest know.
+If you know of a location that might benefit from an angel ring, email info@recfishwest.org.au to let Recfishwest know.

 Seventy-six angel rings are currently installed across the State.